-- 1. Chairperson: Head of the concerned Department 2 - 2.
+- 1. Chairperson: Head of the concerned Department - 2.
 Internal Members: Two senior faculty members of the department - 3.
-Industry Representative: One representative from industry/corporate sector / is related to the placement - 4.
-One academician from other Institution - 5.
-One meritorious alumnus - 6.
-One parent - 7.
-One student - 8.
-Member secretary: Programme Academic Coordinator
+Industry Representative : One representative from industry/corporate sector / is related to the placement

+- 4. One academician from other Institution

+- 5. One meritorious alumnus

+- 6. One parent

+- 7. One student

+- 8. Member secretary: Programme Academic Coordinator

 Term: The term of the nominated members shall be three years.
-Meetings: The meeting may be scheduled as and when necessary, but at least twice a year.

-Meetings: The meeting may be scheduled as and when necessary, but at least twice a year.
+Meetings: The meeting may be scheduled as and when necessary, but once in a year.